bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 ### Case Construction and Potting
 Once everything checks out and your breadboard tests are successful, you can begin to put the pressure case together.

+#### Switch/Purge End Cap Preparation
+Select one end cap and flange as your switch/purge end cap.
+Connect them together with the six M2 screws.
+Don't worry about installing the o-ring just yet.
+Once connected, use sandpaper to prepar the inner surface of the flange and end cap.

 #### End Cap and Flange Prep
 If you purchased the Blue Robotics case found in the MKR parts list, you will have two end caps with two holes.
 One end cap will house the temperature and conductivity sensor, and the other will house the pressure sensor and switch.
 For the end cap that you will use for the conductivity sensor, one of the holes will need to be drilled out to 12mm in order to accomodate the conducitivity probe.